-Free Walking Tours in Sofia Bulgaria
+Free Walking Tour Sofia Bulgaria

 September 2, 2015Amy Trumpeter

 There is a free 2 hour walking tour in Sofia that starts at the palace on Vitosha and it is run by Free Sofia Tour.
 It is well worth doing, as you will learn a lot about Sofia’s history, culture and buildings.
-Here is my review of our walking tour with Anna on Thursday.
+Here is my review of our free walking tour Sofia with Anna on Thursday.

-Meet at the Palace on Vitosha
+Free walking tour Sofia – Meet at the Palace on Vitosha

-You meet outside the palace on Vitosha, next to the big lions (you will see them!)
+For the free walking tour Sofia, you meet outside the palace on Vitosha, next to the big lions (you will see them!)
 Look for the crowd of people and the guide’s holding ‘Free Sofia Tour‘ boards.
 All of the guides are very friendly and will come and introduce themselves to you.

 If there is a big group, there may be more than one guide, and they will split you into smaller groups by the ‘Moses’ technique, a bit like the parting of the Red Sea!